marciodrosa/VegaEnginePlus/README.md

-VegaEnginePlus
+Vega SDK
 ==================

-2D game engine for mobile devices made with C++.
+2D game engine for mobile devices made with C++ and LUA.

+(Earlier, I had named it "Vega Engine Plus", so some files can appear with this name, but it is a deprecated alias.)

 -------------------------------

-The gols of the project:
-- be a 2D game engine, initially based on VegaEngine for XNA (XNA project available here: https://github.com/marciodrosa/VegaEngine.git)
-- use the Lua script for many of the features, using C++ as root platform.
-- compatibility with Windows Phone, Windows 8, iOS and Android.

 Folder structure explanation: